Children of the Vault: Project Blackbox

-Later Forge and Cyclops travel to Ecuador where the home of the posthuman Children of the Vault is located.
-Once they reached the giant ruined Sentinel that contains the Vault, its revealed that Forge had built a weapon pointing into the entrance of the Vault that if the door opens will fire a little black hole that will collapse and take the Vault and the entire population inside into the unknown.
-However just as Cyclops and Forge are debating the ethics of what will happens, the door of the Vault opened, and the Children emerged from it.
-Forge uses his secret weapon Project Blackbox to subdue them but because the Children of the Vault had become greatly evolved and extremely powerful, they quickly overwhelm the two mutants, with Forge losing a hand and Cyclops being killed by Fuego's flames after he absorbed and redirected Cyclops' optic blast.
-The Children of the Vault then travel to Krakoa which falls less than a day after the Vault opened.
-New York City is the next to fall, burned to the ground as the Avengers went down swinging with Ghost Rider killed by Fuego.
+Later, Forge and Cyclops travel to the Vault in Ecuador.
+Forge reveals Project Blackbox, a weapon pointing into the entrance of the Vault that will fire a small collapsing black hole and destroy the Vault and the entire population of Children.
+As they debate the ethics of the project, the door of the Vault opens, the Children emerge, and Forge uses the weapon to subdue them.
+Due to their recent evolution, the Children quickly overwhelm the mutants, with Forge losing a hand and Cyclops being killed by Fuego.
+The Children then travel to and destroy Krakoa, followed by all of Earth's heroes.
+However, it is revealed to be a simulated reality that contained not only the Children of the Vault but the entire Vault itself inside of a bio-dome.
+Forge then entered inside the bio-dome in order to rescue Darwin from the Vault.

-The Children then kills the Fantastic Four.
-Sangre drowns Thing, Fuego kills Johnny, Reed is dead on the ground and Serafina snaps Sue's neck.

-Earth's mystics lasted the longest and Latveria was the last stand of mankind.
-Clea and Doom are eventually killed nevertheless.

-Insatiable, the Children of the Vault journeyed to Asgard, where they killed everyone and eat a feast on top of Thor's dead body.
-However, it was soon revealed that all this was actually a simulated reality that contained not only the Children of the Vault but the entire Vault itself inside of a bio-dome.
-Forge then entered inside of the bio-dome in order to rescue Darwin from the Vault.

 Members

-The Children of the Vault members are:
+The Children of the Vault has approximately 3,000 members.
+The most prominent are: